Company rule in India: Expansion and territory

 The expansion of the company's power chiefly took two forms.
 The first of these was the outright annexation of Indian states and subsequent direct governance of the underlying regions, which collectively came to comprise British India.
-The annexed regions included the North-Western Provinces (comprising Rohilkhand, Gorakhpur, and the Doab) (1801), Delhi (1803), Assam (Ahom Kingdom 1828), and Sindh (1843).
-Punjab, North-West Frontier Province, and Kashmir, were annexed after the Anglo-Sikh Wars in 1849-1856 (Period of tenure of Marquess of Dalhousie Governor General); however, Kashmir was immediately sold under the Treaty of Amritsar (1850) to the Dogra dynasty of Jammu, and thereby became a princely state.
+The annexed regions included the North-Western Provinces (comprising Rohilkhand, Gorakhpur, and the Doab) (1801), Delhi (1803), Assam (Ahom kingdom 1828), and Sindh (1843).
+Punjab, North-West Frontier Province, and Kashmir, were annexed after the Anglo-Sikh Wars in 1849–1856 (Period of tenure of Marquess of Dalhousie Governor General); however, Kashmir was immediately sold under the Treaty of Amritsar (1850) to the Dogra dynasty of Jammu, and thereby became a princely state.
 In 1854 Berar was annexed, and the state of Oudh two years later.

 The second form of asserting power involved treaties in which Indian rulers acknowledged the company's hegemony in return for limited internal autonomy.
 Since the Company operated under financial constraints, it had to set up political underpinnings for its rule.
 The most important such support came from the subsidiary alliances with Indian princes during the first 75 years of Company rule.
 In the early 19th century, the territories of these princes accounted for two-third of India.
-When an Indian ruler, who was able to secure his territory, wanted to enter such an alliance, the Company welcomed it as an economical method of indirect rule, which did not involve the economic costs of direct administration or the political costs of gaining the support of alien subjects.
+When an Indian ruler, who was able to secure his territory, wanted to enter such an alliance, the Company welcomed it as an economic method of indirect rule, which did not involve the economic costs of direct administration or the political costs of gaining the support of alien subjects.

 India in 1765 and 1805 showing East India Company Territories in pink.

 India in 1837 and 1857, showing East India Company-governed territories in pink.

 In return, the Company undertook the "defence of these subordinate allies and treated them with traditional respect and marks of honor."
 Subsidiary alliances created the princely states, of the Hindu maharajas and the Muslim nawabs.
 Prominent among the princely states were: Cochin (1791), Jaipur (1794), Travancore (1795), Hyderabad (1798), Mysore (1799), Cis-Sutlej Hill States (1815), Central India Agency (1819), Cutch and Gujarat Gaikwad territories (1807–1820), Rajputana (1818), and Bahawalpur (1833).